samaddison/termui-ext/README.md

 Data Sources know where the new data source is, connect to the source and retrieve the data.
 Typically, data would be retrieved from an API, so all you have to do is to configure the widget with the API endpoint and let the data source handle it.

-It is unlikely however that existing APIs will return the JSON data in exactly the format required by the widget.
-For that purpose, Data Sources provide hooks, which you can use to transform the data into a format suitable for the widget.

 # Renderers
 Renderers are the components that receive the JSON from the data source, parse it and refresh the widget data with it.
 As such, they are specific to each of the widgets, unlike data sources that are general and can be used by any widget.